gerner/ksp/_drafts/planetary-system-metro.md

 should be in fine shape with 1443 m/s orbital velocity at 2124km altitude.
 At this point, 26 minutes from periapsis.

+Aerobrake was a success.
+Got Apoapsis from over 12,000 km to about 353 km.
+Maneuver to bring periapsis to 100km (for rendezvous with Pitstop Station).

+1-4T17:38
+A 12m/s prograde burn at the new apopasis brings the periapsis to about 44km which should put the final apoapsis right at 100km in a second aerobrake orbit.
+, in preparation for a rendezvouz with with pitstop station.

+1-4T18:00
+Still within atmosphere after about 3 minutes since periapsis.
+About half the orbit is now within the atmosphere.
+Looks like orbit with Pitstop Station is almost opposite.
+Our orbital period is almost exactly 31 minutes.
+Pitstop station is 32 minutes 44 seconds.
+Going to have to wait a while (perhaps nearly 9 orbits or about 4.5 hours) to get intercept.

+1-4T18:30
+Another 28.8m/s nearly prograde burn at apoapsis to bring periapsis to 70km and align orbit with pitstop station.
+Post burn orbital period is 32:04.
+New intercept is 19 orbits out (10 hours).
+Fortunately orbit is now stable outside of atmosphere.
+Jeb settles in for the 10 hour wait.

 Mission Awards
 --------------